Fredwuz/venom-bot-WhatsappWebBot/README.md

 # Disclaimer
 Tested on Raspberry Pi 4b+ with Raspberry Os installed <br>
 This script isn't perfect in the slightest sense.
-Its just a small projeklt I am working on in my free time so yeah maintaince is pretty poor but I try to do my best :D.
+Its just a small project I am working on in my free time so yeah maintaince is pretty poor but I try to do my best :D.